 Spending time in the garden areas on a gloomy day is always a pleasure.
 Given the present situation it is also very helpful to connect with nature after spending a lot of time indoors, studies have also found that living in a greener neighborhood can be good for health and well being.

 Monsoons are the best time of the year for those who love gardening.
-When you pay attention, all sizes of trees and shrubs can be planted during the rainy season and it also eliminates much of the labour on developing and sustaining them.
+When you pay attention, all sizes of trees and shrubs can be planted during the rainy season and it also eliminates much of the labor on developing and sustaining them.

 Here are few ideas to make your garden area ready for post monsoons.
 From garden furniture to the construction of a herbal wall, inspire your visitors with personal touches, creating a truly beautiful place to relax when the rain stops to pour.